getian107/PRScs/README.md

 ## Version History

 **Aug 10, 2023**: Added BETA + SE as a new input format (see the format of GWAS summary statistics below), which is now the recommended input data.
-Previsouly when using BETA + P as the input data, p-values smaller than 1e-323 are truncated, which may reduce prediction accuracy.
+Previsouly when using BETA + P as the input, p-values smaller than 1e-323 are truncated, which may reduce prediction accuracy.

 **Aug 10, 2023**: Allowed for the output of variant-specific shrinkage estimates.